Ferdinand Victor Alphons Prosch

-Ferdinand Victor Alphons Prosch (November 25, 1820 in Copenhagen – July 29, 1885) was a Danish doctor, veterinarian and biologist.
+Ferdinand Victor Alphons Prosch (November 25, 1820 in Copenhagen – July 29, 1885) was a Danish medical doctor, veterinarian and biologist.

 Prosch's father, Johannes Henrik William Prosch (died 1843) was a secretary in the Danish War Chancery and his mother, Caroline Sophie (née Brement) was French.
 In 1837 Prosch was a student at the Metropolitan School in Copenhagen and by 1843 he had taken his medical exams.
-Between 1843 and 1846 Prosch was employed by the University as a prosector, i.e. a preparer of specimens for dissection in the University's Zoological museum.
+Between 1843 and 1846 Prosch was employed by the university as a prosector, i.e. a preparer of specimens for dissection in the university's Zoological museum.